Raney-org/mkdocs-material/docs/code/chat-gpt.md

 # ChatGPT Discord Bot

-**This is not my documentation, I am just pasting it here for ease of perusal!!!**
+**This is not my documentation, I am just pasting it here for ease of perusal!!!** [Here](https://github.com/Zero6992/chatGPT-discord-bot) is the original!

 > ## Build your own Discord bot using ChatGPT
 >